davidarchanjo/spring-certified-developer-study-guide/README.md

 ```

 ## HEALTH INDICATOR
-Spring Boot Actuator registers many health indicators out-of-the-box to indicate the status of a particular application's aspect, such as [DiskSpaceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/system/DiskSpaceHealthIndicator.html), [PingHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/PingHealthIndicator.html), [LivenessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/LivenessStateHealthIndicator.html) and  [ReadinessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/ReadinessStateHealthIndicator.html).
-On the other hand, some indicators are registered conditionally, if some dependencies are found on the classpath.
-For instance,
+Spring Boot Actuator comes with some pre-packaged health indicators to report specific status about the application.
+Such built-in indicators are: [DiskSpaceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/system/DiskSpaceHealthIndicator.html), [PingHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/PingHealthIndicator.html), [LivenessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/LivenessStateHealthIndicator.html) and [ReadinessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/ReadinessStateHealthIndicator.html).
+Some indicators are registered conditionally according to specific dependencies present on the classpath or when other conditions are met.
+For instance, [DataSourceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/jdbc/DataSourceHealthIndicator.html) (if any relational database driver dependency is set) and [RedisHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/redis/RedisHealthIndicator.html) (if the redis module dependency module is found on the classpath) and so on.

 The Liveness and Readiness HTTP probe statuses are returned by default on `/health` for applications running on Kubernetes.
 To enable them _manually_ to be exposed otherwise we have to configure the property `management.health.probes.enabled` to `true`.

-**NOTE:** By default `/health` does not return any detailed information about the available indicators.
-To get them exposed, we have to configure both properties `management.endpoint.health.show-components` and `management.endpoint.health.show-details` to `always`.
+**NOTE:** By default `/health` does not return detailed information about the available indicators.
+To get them exposed, we have to set both properties `management.endpoint.health.show-components` and `management.endpoint.health.show-details` to `always`.

 ## KEY ANNOTATIONS
 [@Endpoint](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/endpoint/annotation/Endpoint.html) - used to indicate a type as being an actuator endpoint that provides information about the running application;